So this is what society is today…

 So now you know.

 But that didn’t excuse Aidan Noel from forcing over 200 people from our high school (all who were White) to stand in front of the school holding signs that saying “I’m ashamed to be White.”
-That act angered many people and was a shining example of how far down the rabbit hole that humanity has fallen and how the evils of tolerance and inclusiveness have destroyed our country as a whole.
+That act angered many people and was a shining example of how far down the rabbit hole that humanity had fallen and how the evils of tolerance and inclusiveness had destroyed our country as a whole.